Knowledge Hub

 • Effortless Connection: Easily link your Salesforce account with our CMS through a dedicated integration tile, featuring a streamlined setup process.

-• Customised Data Mapping: Tailor the integration to your specific needs by mapping Salesforce field keys to profile fields, custom fields, or dynamic groups within our CMS.
+• Customised Data Mapping: Tailor the integration to your specific needs by mapping Salesforce field keys to the People Library’s profile fields and custom fields within our CMS, allowing you to keep contact details up to date while also recording badge prints and session check-ins!

 • Dynamic Group Management: Leverage the power of dynamic groups to automatically segment your audience based on Salesforce data.
 Create or utilise existing groups based on dropdown and checkbox selections, ensuring precise targeting.